 The inhabitants of the towns around Lake Atitlan are mostly indigenous, coming directly from Mayans.
 A particular thing about those communities is that each town has its own distinctive style of traditional clothing.

-I recommend you to check out my full Lake Atitlan guide, it’s packed with tons of activities and useful information.
+I recommend you check out my full Lake Atitlan guide, it’s packed with tons of activities and useful information.

 Lake Atitlan Villages You Should Visit